-The Tax Planning For Retirement
+The Tax Planning Window

+The tax planning window is the best retirement tax strategy.
 A Window is a good analogy because it opens and closes.

 Open Window For Retirement Tax Planning

-Even better, below the $12,400 or $24,800 standard deduction for single or joint fillers, respectively, you can access income tax-free!
+Even better, below the $12,950 or $25,900 (in 2022) standard deduction for single or joint filers, you can access income-tax-free!.

-Use this Tax Planning Window wisely, because it closes when you are forced to take income again.
+Use this Tax Planning Window wisely because it closes when you are forced to take income again.

-Close Window for Retirement Tax Planning
+Close Window for the Best Retirement Tax Strategy

 There are several ways your tax planning window closes.

-Capital Gains Stack on Top of Ordinary Income, but can negatively affect your Tax Planning Window.
+Capital Gains Stack on Top of Ordinary Income but can negatively affect your Tax Planning Window.

 I know this is a lot to take in, but the Tax Planning Window is very important!
 Let me tell you why.